Richard Christy: Music

 In 1997, Christy met fellow Orlando resident, singer and guitarist Chuck Schuldiner, in a chance encounter at a Florida book store in Altamonte Mall.
 Schuldiner was, and remains, an influential figure in Christy's career.
-Christy was a big fan of Schuldiner's metal band Death, so when he learned the group needed a drummer his friends suggested his name and he was offered an audition.
-Christy knew "all of their albums ... back and forth", and auditioned with only Schuldiner and himself present.
+Christy was a big fan of Schuldiner's metal band Death.
+He was aware that the band needed a drummer and his friends B.C Richards and Rick Renstrom of Wicked Ways suggested his name to Chuck and he was offered an audition.
+Christy knew "all of their albums ... back and forth", and auditioned in July 1997 with only Schuldiner and himself present.
 The audition was a success, and Christy played on The Sound of Perseverance (1998), an album he called "the album I'm most proud of".
 In May 1998, Christy toured Europe for four months with Death, which included a spot at the Dynamo Open Air festival in the Netherlands in front of 35,000 people.
 A friendship and musical camaraderie with Schuldiner also brought Christy into the line-up of Schuldiner's progressive metal group, the more melodic Control Denied.
 Christy played drums on their debut album, The Fragile Art of Existence (1999) and When Man and Machine Collide, an incomplete album that is yet to be released.
 The two became close friends, and Christy would spend several Thanksgiving holidays with Schuldiner's family.
 In December 2001, Schuldiner died from brain cancer.
 Christy remains close with the family.

 Between 1999 and 2004, Christy became a member of Iced Earth and Leash Law, timing his schedule in order to perform in multiple bands at once.
 In April 2000, he played with Incantation on their tour in support of The Infernal Storm (2000), playing to audiences of several hundred at each show.
 Afterwards, he toured Europe with Demons and Wizards, playing festivals of up to 20,000 people in attendance.
 He landed the gig in Iced Earth through contacts he knew at Century Media Records, a prominent heavy metal label.
 His first live gigs with them followed in August 2000, playing festivals including the Wacken Open Air festival in Germany.